top of page

 - Easier rising from bed and settling into bed

-- Easier effort in navigating stairs; getting into car easier
+- Easier effort in navigating stairs; getting into the car is easier

 - Increased exercise tolerance – longer walks, more playful, playing with toys again

-- Happier dogs as pain & stiffness is alleviated
+- Happier dogs as pain & stiffness is alleviated; improved behavior

-Your dog will in future require a single booster injection the frequency of which may vary from monthly to 3 monthly, depending on the individual dog’s response & severity of arthritis.
-When your pet starts to show returning signs of joint stiffness – that is the time for a booster.
+In the future, the dog will require a single booster injection, the frequency of which may vary from monthly to 3 monthly, depending on the individual dog’s response & severity of arthritis.
+When your pet starts to show returning signs of joint stiffness, that is the time for a booster.

 2) THERAPEUTIC LASER THERAPY

-Therapeutic Laser Therapy (TLT) is a scientifically and clinically proven therapeutic modality which uses light of different wavelengths that, when delivered to body tissues, interacts with tissue cells.
-TLT is a very safe, easy to use & affordable therapy which produces significant benefits to our patients.
+Therapeutic Laser Therapy (TLT) is a scientifically and clinically proven therapeutic modality that uses light of different wavelengths that, when delivered to body tissues, interacts with tissue cells.
+TLT is a very safe, easy-to-use & affordable therapy that produces significant benefits to our patients.
 Dr Joan has considerable experience in TLT protocols for a large variety of conditions.

 How TLT works

 Our Class 1 Therapeutic Laser delivers light of different wavelengths into body tissues.
-The light wavelengths consist of red, infrared and blue light and penetrates up to 10 cm into tissues.
+The light wavelengths consist of red, infrared, and blue light and penetrate up to 10 cm into tissues.

 The light causes changes in the cell mitochondria to stimulate tissue cells to produce more fuel for the cell.
-This fuel is called ATP; with more fuel the cell can work harder and faster, allowing the body to get on with the job of healing quicker.
+This fuel is called ATP; with more fuel, the cell can work harder and faster, allowing the body to get on with the job of healing quickly.

-In addition, tissue swelling can be reduced, lymphatic flow enhanced and significant pain relief achieved via the interaction of laser on nerves.
-There is a direct effect on pain sensation, down regulating pain transmission.
+In addition, tissue swelling can be reduced, lymphatic flow enhanced, and significant pain relief achieved via the interaction of the laser on nerves.
+There is a direct effect on pain sensation, downregulating pain transmission.

 TLT results in: